W427697/Discord-/docs/api/doc-block-canvas.md

 Type: Story export

-Specifies which story is displayed.
+Specifies which story's source is displayed.

 ### `source`